Manuel Andújar (writer)

-Manuel Andújar Muñoz (1913 – 1994) was a Spanish novelist, playwright, poet and essayist.
+Manuel Andújar Muñoz (4 January 1913 – 14 April 1994) was a Spanish novelist, playwright, poet and essayist.

 Early life and education

-The first years of his life were spent in La Carolina, Linares and Málaga.
+The first years of his life were spent in La Carolina, Linares, and Málaga.
 At Malaga, he studied at the German College and later at the School of Commerce, studies which were interrupted by the illness poliomyelitis; he published his first articles in literary criticism.
-In 1932 he arrived at Madrid, where he completed his studies in professional accountancy.
-He transferred to Lérida and later, at the end of 1935, to Barcelona, places where he worked as an administrator.
-He secretly served in the Communist Party; during the Civil War he worked as a journalist.
-After spending time in the concentration camp of Saint-Cyprien (France), he came to Veracruz (Mexico) in the Sinaia and there remained until 1967, with brief stays in other countries of Hispanoamerica and a whole year (from 1956 to 1957) in Santiago de Chile.
-In Mexico he began to work at an import business translating the correspondence into English and French; he also worked in publicity, founding together with José Ramón Arana the magazine The Spaniards, a meeting-place for expatriate Spanish writers and poets who came to fill the void left by the ephemeral publications The Wandering Spaniard of Jose Bergamín and Romance of the poet Juan Rejano.
+In 1932, he arrived in Madrid, where he completed his studies in professional accountancy.
+He transferred to Lérida and then Barcelona at the end of 1935, where he worked as an administrator.
+He secretly served in the Communist Party.
+During the Civil War, he worked as a journalist.
+After spending time in the concentration camp of Saint-Cyprien (France), he came to Veracruz (Mexico) in the Sinaia.
+He remained until 1967, with brief stays in other countries of Hispanoamerica and a whole year (from 1956 to 1957) in Santiago de Chile.

+In Mexico, he began working at an import business, translating correspondence into English and French.
+He also worked in publicity, founding, together with José Ramón Arana, the magazine The Spaniards, a meeting place for expatriate Spanish writers and poets who came to fill the void left by the ephemeral publications The Wandering Spaniard of Jose Bergamín and Romance of the poet Juan Rejano.

 Andújar then wrote his books of poetry, his first dramatic works, and his narrative trilogy The Days Before, about the period preceding the Civil War, with, as Rafael Conte has observed, a style inspired by Benito Peréz Galdós, but submitted to an artistic and stylistic purification.
-He worked as a press correspondent and in a watch-making company, the which connected him with the world of radio and publicity.
-In 1946 he was nominated director of promotions and publicity of the Juárez Book Company, and of the famous Mexican editorial The Economic Culture Fund, labours in which he remained for eleven years.
+He worked as a press correspondent and in a watch-making company, which connected him with the world of radio and publicity.
+In 1946, he was nominated director of promotions and publicity of the Juárez Book Company and of the famous Mexican editorial The Economic Culture Fund, labors in which he remained for eleven years.

 Career

-In Mexico he achieved repute in his vocation as a writer by writing a work that repudiated violence ethically and historically.
+In Mexico, he achieved repute in his vocation as a writer by writing a work that ethically and historically repudiated violence.
 He associated with a large number of journalists and writers.
-He published various works in 1967 on return to Spain, where he combined his efforts as a writer with his work in Editorial Alliance.
+He published various works in 1967 on his return to Spain, where he combined his efforts as a writer with his work in Editorial Alliance.
 He was nominated Favorite Son of Andalusia in 1985 and died in Madrid in 1994.
 His file is currently found in the Documentary Archive of Themes and Authors in Jaén of the Provincial Delegation of Jaén.